gavinlyonsrepo/raspberrypi_tempmon/README.md

 --------------------------------------------
 * Name: rpi_tempmon
 * Title : Display the ARM CPU and GPU temperature of Raspberry Pi 2/3
-* Description: This bash script will display the ARM CPU and GPU temperature of Raspberry Pi 2/3 features include GPIO LED output, logging, alarm limit, graphing and e-mailing options.
+* Description: This python program will display the ARM CPU and GPU temperature of Raspberry Pi 2/3 features include GPIO LED output, logging, alarm limit, graphing and e-mailing options.
 The main program is written in python 3.It is run in terminal and alsos uses GUIs for graph modes.